If I had a penny every time I heard a Christian say about Kim Davis' situation something to the effect of:

 - LOGIC–Imagine you worked at a restaurant, and you believed that God thought drinking alcohol was a sin.

-Daniel is an example of a civil magistrate who refused to obey the law of the land and refused to resign his office as 2nd in command next to the king.
-He also refused to privatize his obedience of God and disobedience of the king's decree, opening praying by an open window in full view of people.
+Daniel is an example of a civil magistrate who refused to obey the law of the land and refused to resign his office as second in command next to the king.
+He also refused to privatize his obedience of God and disobedience of the king's decree, praying by an open window in full view of people.
 God honored Daniel for his disobedience of the pagan king's civil command and his example of obedience to God has been honored by the Christian church ever since.
 Kim Davis' case in terms of facts and law is even stronger than Daniel's situation.
-Daniel disobeyed the clear law of the land.
+Daniel disobeyed the clear law of the land - a law which the King had no authority to make and which imposed no moral obligation of obedience on Daniel.
 Kim Davis has broken no laws - she has only defied the order of a judge commanding her to break state law.
 Since she was not a party to any SCOTUS case, she is therefore not legally bound to comply with the SCOTUS opinion.

 - HYPOCRISY–Refusing to issue a marriage license to a couple because you believe the Bible condemns their union is a difficult position for a County Clerk to take without turning into a giant hypocrite.
 The Bible actually says nothing whatsoever about same-sex marriage.
 It does say quite a bit about the issue of divorce.